KevinTheMix/CheatSheets/# IT/Microsoft.NET/WPF.md

     * **ItemsPanel** (ie **ItemsPanelTemplate**) must be provided to be used by the **ItemsPresenter** (**StackPanel** is the default for the base class)
     * **ItemTemplate** (ie **DataTemplate**) must be provided to display each individual items
 * [Lookless Controls](https://www.codeproject.com/Articles/1056014/WPF-Lookless-Controls)
-  * A .cs class inheriting from _Control_, but doesn't have an associated XAML file (so kinda code-behind only)
+  * A .cs class inheriting from _Control_ that doesn't have an associated XAML file (so kinda code-behind only - note that a custom UserControl doesn't need a XAML file per se)
   * Although called lookless, a default visual template gets automatically generated for it upon creation (in _Themes/Generic.xaml_), which can be easily modified or overriden
   * It is better than a regular UserControl because the visual representation is fully separate from its logic
   * Should be used when the UserControl is to be widely reused (<https://stackoverflow.com/a/2637830> & <https://stackoverflow.com/a/3334780>)
-  * Note that a (custom) UserControl doesn't need a XAML file(!) if it just inherits from UserControl, it will behave like one, plus any additional local class properties & methods
 * **Markup Extensions** = extends XAML features by get/setting properties values during the parsing process (dynamically at runtime, essential for eg **binding**, **resources**, via curly braces `{}` syntax)
   * Note how the entire Bindings markup are surrounded with quotes i.e. `Property="{Binding ...}"` so it's kinda akin to string interpolation/parsing by the WPF engine
 * **ObjectDataSource** = can be used to bind to a (static or [instance](https://stackoverflow.com/a/639494)) method result (with `MethodName` & `MethodParameters`)